rissh/WeatherWise/README.md

 # WeatherWise App

-WeatherWise is a weather application that provides current weather information for different locations.
+WeatherWise aims to provide users with real-time weather updates in a visually appealing and user-friendly manner.
+The application leverages the Next.js framework for server-rendered React applications, ensuring a fast and efficient user experience.

 ## Features